openSUSE/news-o-o/_posts/2007-09-21-people-of-opensuse-seth-arnold.markdown

-#### There's a thunderstorm outside Â¯ do you turn off your computer?
+#### There's a thunderstorm outside ¯ do you turn off your computer?

 Hooooray laptops!